mariosspanakakis/tareas-programacion-avanzada/README.md

 # Programación Avanzada

-Assignments during the course "Programación Avanzada" (Advanced Programming) at Pontificia Universidad Católica de Chile.
+Assignments during the course "Programación Avanzada" (Advanced Programming) at Pontificia Universidad Católica de Chile in summer semester 2022.
 The course involved four major programming assignments, each of which covered central concepts of software development in Python.
-All projects are implementations of existing games.
+All projects are (slightly modified) implementations of existing games.
 The code has been written from scratch, following the requirements as specified in each task description.

 ## Tarea 1 - Minesweeper
 Console-based implementation of Minesweeper.